SeisPider/blog.seispider.top/content/post/2018-07-29-phase-shift.md

 ## Mathmatical expression

-For scientific purpose, we sometime needs to shift phase of time series with specfic angles.
+For scientific purpose, we sometime need to shift phase of time series with specfic angles.
-To acheive this, transforming the time series to freqeuency domain with
+To acheive this, we can transform the time series into freqeuency domain with
      $$F(\omega) = \int_{-\omega}^{\omega} f(t) e^{-i \omega t} dt$$

 where $F(\omega)$ as Fourier spectrum of signal $f(t)$.
 Thus, the phase shifted Fourier